Finite temperature quantum noise correlations as a probe for topological helical edge modes: Introduction

-This paper focuses on studying quantum noise in systems with different types of edge modes: chiral and helical (topological and trivial).
+This paper is organized as follows.
 In the next section, we explore the behaviour of quantum noise in the presence of chiral edge states by calculating cross-correlations between different terminals and autocorrelation in a four-terminal Hall bar.
-The terminals are connected to reservoirs with different chemical potentials.
-Section III extends our study to topological helical edge modes and calculates the quantum noise correlations.
+The terminals are connected to reservoirs at differing chemical potentials.
+Section \ref{section III} extends our study to helical edge mode transport and calculates the quantum noise correlations both for topological as well as trivial helical edge modes.
 We also compare the results obtained for chiral and topological helical edge modes and find that they are distinct.
-In section IV, we study transport via trivial helical edge modes and find a distinct behaviour, as seen from the quantum noise correlations compared to topological helical edge modes.
-The results are justified by tables in the analysis section and an experimental realization in conclusion.
+In section~\ref{section III.B}, we study transport via trivial helical edge modes and find distinct behaviour for the quantum noise correlations as compared to topological helical edge modes and the results are further analyzed via tables in section~\ref{section IV}: Analysis.
+In the same section, we have discussed the validity of our results at finite frequencies. {In Section \ref{section V}, we provide the experimental realization and conclusion to this work by explaining how to distinguish the thermal and shot noise experimentally using a two-terminal quantum Hall sample with chiral edge modes and we further discuss the possible analysis via $\Delta_T$ noise.} The paper ends with an exhaustive Appendix which gives a historic context of quantum noise calculation related with edge modes, then we derive the quantum noise and the individual thermal and shot noise contributions for chiral, helical and trivial helical setups.